JSY-Ben/SnipeScheduler/README.md

 [![Donate with PayPal to help me continue developing these apps!](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?business=5TRANVZF49AN6&no_recurring=0&item_name=Thank+you+for+any+donations%21+It+will+help+me+put+money+into+the+tools+I+use+to+develop+my+apps+and+services.&currency_code=GBP)

-Please note - this app is still in an beta stage of development as a product.
+- Please note - this app is still in an beta stage of development as a product.
 It has been built for production on a single site and has been working without issue, however please consider this an in-development product for now.
 Please do use it, report issues and request features, but consider it unsuitable for a high risk production environment until any bugs have been ironed out.
+- There is also a standalone version of this app that has its own inventory database and doesn't require Snipe-IT.
+It is called KitGrab, and is available [here](https://github.com/JSY-Ben/KitGrab)

 ![Catalogue](https://github.com/user-attachments/assets/ead32453-1db3-4026-8a93-4f6d118ec1f1)